pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 ##  Week 8 3rd - 9th Jan
 Continued the work on OSSU, haven't logged it in here.
 At the moment I am going through OSTEP and trying to find the to finish the other courses.

+## Weel 9 10th - 16th Jan
+Monday - The self imposed ***Deadline*** is looming, but since my goal is to grow as an engineer I am happy with any progress.
+And the last month was quite busy, with all the things related to Christmas.
+At the moment I am more focused on work, outside of work hours I mostly do OSTEP work and related stuff, like parts of the Computer Systems course.
 ---
 - [Nand to Tetris Part I](https://www.coursera.org/learn/build-a-computer)